BrandonXZ/Rust_Crash_Course/README.md

  - please comment a summary of code
  - please comment datatypes, borrows, and ownership quirks
  - Please comment the flow of code if giving an extensive example with multiple modules.
- - Please comment definitions of unique struct/enum types
+ - Please comment definitions of unique struct/enum types<br>
 <i>**If giving an error handling explanation, Please include the error code and the working(compiling) version of the code**</i>
 ### <b><i>Please review code one last time prior to submission</i></b>